Turning Emojis into Pets for Games with Lucas Knight

 So I think I first got a taste for game development playing a 2D MMORPG called Graal Online as a kid (early 2000s).
 The game was actually way ahead of its time.
 It was really a game development platform that allowed players to develop their own content and essentially create their own online games.
 I loved the experience of being involved in the creative process and developed a real passion for pixel art and game development.

 Since then I’ve been learning how to code myself.
-I had pre-ordered Zenva’s HTML5 Game Development Mini-Degree while enrolled in a web development boot camp here in Toronto.
+I had pre-ordered Zenva’s Phaser Mini-Degree while enrolled in a web development boot camp here in Toronto.
 The course conveniently arrived a few days after the boot camp ended and so I took the opportunity to jump into Phaser 3.

 That sounds like perfect timing – it’s great to see how proactive you’ve been in teaching yourself to code.
 We were super excited to see your take on the Virtual Pet Game, and how Zenva helped to get you there.
 Can you tell us more about the courses that you used and how they helped you to create Emoji Pet?

 Yeah, I wanted to learn Phaser 3 because I’m really interested in browser games.
 Phaser 3 is just being released now so I thought it was a good time to get in.
 Since it is so new (and currently incomplete) the documentation isn’t great.
 I wanted to find a comprehensive tutorial series and found Zenva’s Phaser Mini-Degree.
 I think the third project you make in the course is a Virtual Pet.
 I wanted to see if I could put my own twist on it and make a virtual pet game using nothing but emoji text characters.